-Maximum Contaminant Level or MCL:

-The highest level of a contaminant that is allowed in drinking water.
+Maximum Contaminant Level or MCL: The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

-Maximum Contaminant Level Goal or MCLG:

-The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety.
+Maximum residual disinfectant level goal or MRDLG: The level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

-Maximum residual disinfectant level or MRDL:

-The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
+Maximum residual disinfectant level or The highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addition of a MRDL: disinfectant is necessary for control of microbial contaminants.